Beit She'an: Iron IB

-An Iron Age I (1150–1000 BC) Canaanite city was constructed on the site of the Egyptian center shortly after its destruction.
-According to the Hebrew Bible, around 1000 BC the town became part of the larger Israelite kingdom.
-1 Kings refers to Beit She'an as part of the kingdom of Solomon, though the historical accuracy of this list is debated.
-Nevertheless, recent archaeomagnetic dates suggest that the first Israelite urban settlement was established either during the Solomonic period or in the pre-Omride phase of the early kingdom of Israel at the latest, and that it was probably destroyed around 935–900 BC.
+refers to Beit She'an as part of the kingdom of Solomon, though the historical accuracy of this list is debated.
+Archaeomagnetic dates suggest that the first Israelite urban settlement was established either during the Solomonic period or in the pre-Omride phase of the early kingdom of Israel at the latest, and that it was probably destroyed around 935–900 BC.

+Iron II

+Level V (Iron IIA).
+Stratum S1.

+Level IV (Iron IIB).
+Fortified city in the Northern Kingdom of Samaria/Israel.

+Assyrian period

-The Assyrian conquest of the northern kingdom of Israel under Tiglath-Pileser III (732 BC) brought about the destruction of Beit She'an by fire.
+In 732 BCE, the Assyrian conquest of the northern kingdom of Israel under Tiglath-Pileser III brought about the destruction of Beit She'an by fire. (see also Megiddo).

 Minimal reoccupation occurred until the Hellenistic period.